kevL/yata/ReadMe.txt

 dirpreset=   etc. (there can be as many or as few dirpresets as you like) gradient=    "true" (without quotes) to draw the colhead bar with gradient
              colors
-instantgoto= "true" (without quotes) causes the current table to select a row as
-             digits are typed in the goto-box.
+icondir=     a path without quotes to the parent directory of your stock NwN2
+             icon files.
+Eg, "C:\Neverwinter Nights 2\UI\default\images"
+             (without quotes).
+This allows Yata to look in the subfolders "icons", "icons_x1", and "icons_x2" for TGA-icons to display on the statusbar when the cursor hovers over cells of the IconResRef col in Spells.2da and the ICON col in Feat.2da. icondiralt=  a path without quotes to another icon directory in which you can have non-stock, NwN2-compatible TGA-icons.
+This directory has priority over "icondir=" and subfolders will not be considered. instantgoto= "true" (without quotes) causes the current table to select a row as digits are typed in the goto-box.
 If false [Enter] needs to be pressed to select a row after digits are typed